aw-999/RISC-V-Team-13/Dominik_Hagmann_Statement.md

     .pcnextF (pcnextF)
 );
 ```
-section of top indicating how I kept naming convention constant
+section of top indicating how I kept naming convention consistent throughout the modules